Putin claims Russia is ‘ready for talks’ as Ukraine soldiers have Christmas dinner

 Putin described Russia as a “unique country” and said the vast majority of its people were united in wanting to defend it.

-“As for the main part - the 99.9% of our citizens, our people who are ready to give everything for the interests of the Motherland – there is nothing unusual for me here,” Putin said.
+“As for the main part – the 99.9 per cent of our citizens, our people who are ready to give everything for the interests of the Motherland – there is nothing unusual for me here,” Putin said.

-“This just once again convinces me that Russia is a unique country and that we have an exceptional people.
+“This just once again convinces me that Russia is a unique country and that we have exceptional people.
 This has been confirmed throughout the history of Russia’s existence.”

 Reuters and Associated Press contributed to this report